Non-nursing bachelor's degree

 - Describe a time when you have used data to facilitate coordination of care across the continuum of settings.

-Answer each of the following five questions in no more than five pages, double spaced, using 12 font and submit a supporting letter from a professional nursing colleague describing your contribution and or experience related population-based practice.
+Answer each of the following questions in no more than five pages, double spaced, using 12 font and submit a supporting letter from a professional nursing colleague describing your contribution and or experience related population-based practice.

 - Describe basic principles of public health and population-based practice.